ppy/osu-wiki/wiki/Tournaments/SOFT/3/en.md

 > Third time's the charm!

 The **Springtime Osu!mania Free-for-all Tournament 3** (***SOFT 3***) was a 1v1 country-independent 4-key osu!mania tournament.
-It was the third installment of the Springtime Osu!mania Free-for-all Tournament.
+It was the third instalment of the Springtime Osu!mania Free-for-all Tournament.

 ## Tournament schedule